neilsilver/TP_XML-CSharp/README.md

 # TP_XML-CSharp

-This small Application creates C# / Simpl # classes for use in a Simpl# Pro Project
+This small Console Application creates C# / Simpl # classes for use in a Simpl# Pro Project